 Managing population growth and resource allocation

-With the ability to visualize population density, planners can forecast where new schools, hospitals, or community centers should be built to accommodate growing communities.
-Geospatial data also allows planners to anticipate strain on resources like water and energy and develop strategies to improve efficiency or expand capacity in those areas.
+By visualizing population density, planners can forecast where to build schools, hospitals, or community centers in growing areas.
+In addition, geospatial data allows them to anticipate pressure on essential resources like water and energy.
+With that insight, planners can develop strategies to improve efficiency or expand capacity before shortages arise.

-By using data to manage growth, cities can avoid the pitfalls of unplanned urban sprawl and ensure that resources are used efficiently and sustainably.
+Using data to manage growth, cities can avoid the pitfalls of unplanned urban sprawl.
+This approach ensures that limited resources are used both efficiently and sustainably.

 Transforming cities into smart urban spaces